Fatsoma/resque_coalmine_gem/README.md

     Resque::Failure.backend = Resque::Failure::Coalmine

+If you've not yet configured Coalmine in your project, visit the project page for installation instructions.

 ## Notes

 In development mode you need to configure Coalmine to send exceptions, default is `['production', 'staging']`